JetBrains/kotlin-mobile-docs/topics/create-first-app.md

     ![Common Kotlin file](common-kotlin-file.png)

-2. Update the shared code –- use the Kotlin standard library function that works on all platforms and reverts text - `reversed()`.
+2. Update the shared code – use the Kotlin standard library function that works on all platforms and reverts text: `reversed()`.

     ```kotlin
     expect class Platform() {